-- ▶ The OECD (2011, 2015) points out that the recent increase in disposable income inequality is also because of a retreat of governmental redistribution.
+- ► The OECD (2011, 2015) points out that the recent increase in disposable income inequality is also because of a retreat of governmental redistribution.
 It is therefore important to fully understand the redistribution mechanics of a welfare state. - An important element of income inequality reduction are progressive direct taxes.
 On average 25% of the overall redistribution can be attributed to income taxes (Wang et al. 2014).

-- ➤ The OECD (2011, 2015) points out that the recent increase in disposable income inequality is also because of a retreat of governmental redistribution.
+- ► The OECD (2011, 2015) points out that the recent increase in disposable income inequality is also because of a retreat of governmental redistribution.
 It is therefore important to fully understand the redistribution mechanics of a welfare state. - An important element of income inequality reduction are progressive direct taxes.
-On average 25% of the overall redistribution can be attributed to income taxes (Wang et al. 2014). - ► Yet many countries also provide options for claiming deductions that alter the redistributive effect of taxes.
+On average 25% of the overall redistribution can be attributed to income taxes (Wang et al. 2014). - ▶ Yet many countries also provide options for claiming deductions that alter the redistributive effect of taxes.
 This latter aspect however is often neglected since data usually only reports on taxes paid.

-- ➤ The OECD (2011, 2015) points out that the recent increase in disposable income inequality is also because of a retreat of governmental redistribution.
+- ► The OECD (2011, 2015) points out that the recent increase in disposable income inequality is also because of a retreat of governmental redistribution.
 It is therefore important to fully understand the redistribution mechanics of a welfare state. - An important element of income inequality reduction are progressive direct taxes.
 On average 25% of the overall redistribution can be attributed to income taxes (Wang et al. 2014). - Yet many countries also provide options for claiming deductions that alter the redistributive effect of taxes.
-This latter aspect however is often neglected since data usually only reports on taxes paid. - By using administrative tax data we are able to evaluate the visible (taxes) and hidden (deductions) instruments of the welfare state with respect to their impact on income inequality.
+This latter aspect however is often neglected since data usually only reports on taxes paid. - ▶ By using administrative tax data we are able to evaluate the visible (taxes) and hidden (deductions) instruments of the welfare state with respect to their impact on income inequality.

-➤ Taxes: the degree of redistribution depends on the mean tax rate and the progressivity.
-According to the OECD (2008), tax rates were lowered in most OECD countries in recent years.
+► Taxes: the degree of redistribution depends on the mean tax rate and the progressivity.

-- ► Taxes: the degree of redistribution depends on the mean tax rate and the progressivity.
-According to the OECD (2008), tax rates were lowered in most OECD countries in recent years. - ▶ Deductions: comprise amounts that are deductible from taxable income, which accordingly lead to a lower tax rate and tax burden.
+- ► Taxes: the degree of redistribution depends on the mean tax rate and the progressivity. - ▶ Deductions: comprise amounts that are deductible from taxable income, which accordingly lead to a lower tax rate and tax burden.
 Some aim to lower hard social circumstances (e.g. child costs) others incentivize certain behaviors (saving for old age).
 Without data it is difficult to tell the redistributive effect.

-- ► Taxes: the degree of redistribution depends on the mean tax rate and the progressivity.
-According to the OECD (2008), tax rates were lowered in most OECD countries in recent years. - ▶ Deductions: comprise amounts that are deductible from taxable income, which accordingly lead to a lower tax rate and tax burden.
+- ► Taxes: the degree of redistribution depends on the mean tax rate and the progressivity. - ▶ Deductions: comprise amounts that are deductible from taxable income, which accordingly lead to a lower tax rate and tax burden.
 Some aim to lower hard social circumstances (e.g. child costs) others incentivize certain behaviors (saving for old age).
 Without data it is difficult to tell the redistributive effect. - ▶ Behavioral aspects: Taxes and deductions induce also behavioral responses that affect pre-tax income distribution (see Bargain et al. (2015)).

-- ► Taxes: the degree of redistribution depends on the mean tax rate and the progressivity.
-According to the OECD (2008), tax rates were lowered in most OECD countries in recent years. - ▶ Deductions: comprise amounts that are deductible from taxable income, which accordingly lead to a lower tax rate and tax burden.
+- ► Taxes: the degree of redistribution depends on the mean tax rate and the progressivity. - ▶ Deductions: comprise amounts that are deductible from taxable income, which accordingly lead to a lower tax rate and tax burden.
 Some aim to lower hard social circumstances (e.g. child costs) others incentivize certain behaviors (saving for old age).
 Without data it is difficult to tell the redistributive effect. - ▶ Behavioral aspects: Taxes and deductions induce also behavioral responses that affect pre-tax income distribution (see Bargain et al. (2015)).